thegreenwebfoundation/tgwf-2020/README.md

 Custom WordPress theme for [The Green Web Foundation](https://www.thegreenwebfoundation.org/).

+## License

+The parent theme (Neve created by ThemeIsle) and this child theme are under a GNU GENERAL PUBLIC LICENSE.
+For more details see [license.txt](license.txt).

 ## Install

 The theme should be installed in the `/wp-content/themes/` WordPress directory.